Westmoore High School

 Westmoore High School is an American four-year public high school located in south Oklahoma City, Oklahoma.
-The school was founded in 1988 and serves the ninth through the twelfth grades as part of the Moore Public School District.
+The school was founded in 1988 and serves ninth through twelfth grades as part of the Moore Public School District.
 Westmoore was the second high school in the district after Moore High School.
 Southmoore High School, which opened in the 2008–2009 academic year, is the third.

-On May 3, 1999, tornadoes severely damaged the campus, and its auditorium, and a nearby elementary school.
+On May 3, 1999, tornadoes severely damaged the campus, its auditorium, and a nearby elementary school.
 The remainder of the school year for the approximately 2,000 students was finished at Oklahoma City Community College.

-Academically, Westmoore offers a program in which 11th or 12th grade students may apply to take morning or afternoon courses as offered at Moore Norman Technology Center.
-Seventeen Advanced Placement courses are offered by Westmoore in several topics including AP Music Theory, AP Studio Art, and AP Psychology.
+Academically, Westmoore offers a program in which 11th or 12th grade students may take morning or afternoon courses at Moore Norman Technology Center.
+Seventeen Advanced Placement courses are offered by Westmoore in topics including AP Music Theory, AP Studio Art, and AP Psychology.